katarafett/py-4886s-2024/readme.md

 For the most part, this is basic boilerplate code that every VRC team should have.
 The interesting stuff is in `/src/pid.py` and `/src/movement.py`.
-They have the PID class and functions for consistent, fast driver-control functions.
+They have the PID class and functions for consistent, fast drive-control functions.